 |Week 4||Lesson #3

 |Week 7||Lesson #6

 |Week 12||Lesson #10

 Mode of instruction

-For detailed requirements and grading rubrics for each of the assignments, please see documents in D2L.
+For detailed requirements and grading rubrics for each of the assignments, please see documents in Canvas.
 Please note that the due dates listed below are subject to change with fair notice.

-- Connecting Users with Information: In this assignment, you will have the opportunity to respond to a research need of two of your classmates.
-You will research the two queries; then you will evaluate, select, and annotate a small number of resources to deliver to each of your two classmates; and finally you will write a brief research report explaining your selections.
-Please see the Connecting Users assignment sheet in D2L for detailed information and a grading rubric.
+- Connecting Users with Information: In this assignment, you will have the opportunity to respond to a research need of a classmate classmate.
+You will research the query; then you will evaluate, select, and annotate a small number of resources to deliver to your classmate; and finally you will write a brief research report explaining your selections.
+Please see the Connecting Users assignment sheet in Canvas for detailed information and a grading rubric.
 Supports SLO #1, SLO #2, SLO #4, and SLO #6.
-(20% of final grade) (Due 9/24/12)
+(20% of final grade)

 - Online Discussions: Because this class is asynchronous, the online discussions are an integral part of this course.
 Most weeks, participation will be mandatory, but we will have some breaks, especially when other assignments are due.
 For each mandatory discussion, one substantive, thoughtful initial post (a few hundred words) and one response to another person's posts (around 150 words each) are required.
-Please see the online discussion expectations sheet in D2L for detailed information.
+Please see the online discussion expectations sheet in Canvas for detailed information.
 Supports SLO #1 and SLO #3.
-(20% of final grade) (Due throughout the semester)
+(20% of final grade)

 Late Assignments Policy

-There will be a late penalty for assignments turned in after the due date without prior approval.
+There will be a late penalty of 10% per week for assignments turned in after the due date without prior approval.
 If your life circumstances require you to seek an extension, please do so at least several days before the assignment is due.
 No extensions will be granted for discussion posts.